DLorenzoLaguno17/TDD/README.md

 *The consoles of the last generation, considered the 8th.*

 ## Extra sections
+The extra sections of a TDD are those which vary depending on the game or are not as important or necessary as the core sections.

 ### Choice of game engine
 If the game uses a game engine this section explains which one has been decided to use and the reasons of this election.
 It also has a brief description of the features the chosen engine provides to the developers.